tlevine/www.thomaslevine.com/content/!/opengov-grant-search-proposal/index.md

 The search tool will be released as free software, and I will build the underlying search libraries with the intent that other people may easily use them in their own programs, without calling superprism from the command line.

-### Possible future work
-At the moment, I want to focus on an initial dataset search tool, and the program mocked-up above is all that I propose for the grant.
-Once that is working, however, I plan on expanding this project in the following areas.

-* Make a website where one can search by uploading a dataset
-* Collect data about what people are searching for, in order to improve the search
-*